kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	\begin{bmatrix} b_0 \\ b_A \\ b_B \\ b_{C} \\ b_{AB} \\ b_{AC} \\ b_{BC} \\ b_{ABC} \end{bmatrix} +
 	\begin{bmatrix} e_1\\ e_2\\ e_3 \\ e_4 \end{bmatrix}

 The :math:`\mathbf{X}` matrix is not orthogonal anymore, so the least squares model cannot be solved by inverting the :math:`\mathbf{X}^T\mathbf{X}` matrix.
-(Also note this system is underdetermined: more unknowns than equations, though the problem in this case is actually only the collinearity).
+Also note this system is underdetermined as there are more unknowns than equations.
+But notice that 4 of the columns are the same as the other 4 (we have perfect collinearity between 4 pairs of columns).

-We must reformulate the model to obtain independent columns.
-The above system of equations is rewritten as:
+We can reformulate the model to obtain independent columns, where there are now 4 equations and 4 unknowns:

 .. math::

 	\mathbf{y} &= \mathbf{X} \mathbf{b} + \mathbf{e}\\
 	\begin{bmatrix} y_1\\ y_2\\ y_3 \\ y_4 \end{bmatrix} &=
 	\begin{bmatrix} 1 & -1 & -1 & +1  \\